-The sunken island is sometimes refer to as a reef, a hump, maybe even a mud flat.
+The sunken island is sometimes referred to as a reef, a hump, maybe even a mudflat.
 These raised structural elements are a variation in the floor of the lake, river or reservoir.
-For example you can be running across your favorite lake looking at you depth finder and see the bottom come up from 40 feet deep to a 5 foot range.
-This is a “sunken island”, no there hasn’t been a sudden volcanic activity on your lake, but this structure is something that you should key in on when fishing for walleyes.
+For example, you can be running across your favorite lake looking at your depth finder and see the bottom come up from 40 feet deep to a 5-foot range.
+This is a “sunken island.”
+No, there hasn’t been sudden volcanic activity on your lake, but this structure is something that you should key in on when fishing for walleyes.

-People often mistakenly go on a lake and look at it as a big fish bowl, but fish only hold in certain areas.
+People often mistakenly go on a lake and look at it as a big fishbowl, but fish only hold in certain areas.
 So the key is to locate areas where walleyes live on a seasonal basis.
-Many fishermen are tying to cover too much water too fast and aren’t spending enough time in specific areas that hold fish.
+Many fishermen are trying to cover too much water too fast and aren’t spending enough time in specific areas that hold fish.
 I always pick 3 or 4 spots that look good on a map and concentrate on them.

-During our stay at Andy Myers Lodge on Eagle Lake Ginny and I had the opportunity to learn first hand from Danny Herbeck that you can catch fish virtually in 2 feet of water at 5th and Broadway and he conducted an on the water seminar showing that they can be caught, even in the gin clear water of Eagle Lake adjacent to a sunken island.
+During our stay at Andy Myers Lodge on Eagle Lake, Ginny and I had the opportunity to learn first hand from Danny Herbeck that you can catch fish virtually in 2 feet of water at a spot called 5th and Broadway and he conducted an on-the-water seminar showing that they can be caught, even in the gin clear water of Eagle Lake, adjacent to a sunken island.